 In this subsection, we propose two new detectors for the KLJN scheme using joint voltage and current measurements.
-Considering the fact that current and voltage amplitudes are independent due to the second law of thermodynamics [19], the BEP of the KLJN scheme can be further improved.
+Considering the fact that current and voltage amplitudes are independent due to the second law of thermodynamics [19], the BEP of the KLJN scheme can be further improved with these detectors by jointly processing voltage and current samples.
 We first provide the basics of current-based noise variance estimation and then present the two new detectors.